a-striebeck/EducacionIt-C--introduction/README.md

 * Display of student data (name, last name, email).
 * Display of courses selected by the student.

-### Changes Implemented on this version.
+### Changes Implemented on this version (Addition of the Course class):

 * Created a Student class to encapsulate the logic related to students.
 * Reorganized the code to use methods within the Student class for student data request, course enrollment, and data presentation.
+* Added the Course class to represent courses with properties for name and duration.
+* Updated the signUpToCourse method in the Student class to accept a list of courses and display them with their respective durations.
-* Modified the main program flow to instantiate a Student object and use its methods to handle enrollment operations.
+* Modified the main program flow in the Program class to instantiate Course objects and pass them to the signUpToCourse method.
-* Refactored the code to improve readability and program structure.
-* With these changes, the program now follows a more modular and object-oriented design, making it easier to maintain and extend in the future.
+* Enhanced the presentation of selected courses in the showInscriptions method of the Student class to display course names along with their durations.